 - Anatomy of a Standard Medical Letter

-Designed to help medical affairs professionals and others in the pharmaceutical industry evaluate statistical data presented in medical literature.
-This module will help you apply statistical concepts when evaluating literature, identify strengths and weaknesses in study design, and detect potential bias in the presentation of statistics.
+Designed to help medical affairs professionals and others in the pharmaceutical industry evaluate statistical data presented in medical literature, this module will help users apply statistical concepts when evaluating literature, identify strengths and weaknesses in study design, and detect potential bias in the presentation of statistics.

 - Statistical Concepts